Wacom-Developer/personal-knowledge-library/docs/knowledge/public/cache.md

     Parameters
     ----------
     cache: Path
-        Path to the cache file.
+        The path to the cache file.

 `number_of_cached_objects() ‑> int`